WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 @This | Refers to the player for which a complex trigger featuring a target (e.g. `On <Target> Death`) triggered for.
 @Winner | Refers to the winner of a poll in `On Poll Closed`.
 @ActionTarget | Refers to the target of an action in `On Action` and variants.
-@Executor | Refers to the executor of an action in `On Poll Closed` for polls created by a group.
+@Executor | Refers to the executor of an action in `On Poll Closed` and `On Poll Skipped` for polls created by a group.
 @Selection | Refers to a selection submitted by a player through a prompt.
 @SecondarySelection | Refers to a selection submitted by a player through a prompt.
 @RoleChanger | Refers to the responsible player in `On Role Change`.